How the Personalization Engine Reads You Before You Know You're Being Read

 Most people assume personalization is driven by the big stuff: interests you mention, names you drop, backstory you share.
 That matters, but it is not where the engine does its sharpest work.
 The sharper signal comes from the texture of your messages.

 Vocabulary register is one of the first things the system locks onto.
-If you write in short declarative sentences with clipped punctuation, the response pattern adjusts toward that register.
+If you write declarative sentences with clipped punctuation, the response pattern adjusts toward that register.
 If you lean into longer, more reflective prose, the tone shifts to match.
 This is not mimicry.
 It is more like the system reading formality as a proxy for what kind of conversation you are actually in the mood for.

 Sentence length correlates with engagement depth, too.
 A three-word reply after a long exchange usually signals you are pulling back.
 The system reads that as a cue to ease pressure, back off narrative complexity, and hold the thread more lightly.
 A sudden expansion in message length after a quiet patch typically signals the opposite.